Best Beaches in West Maui Top Guide 2025

 Don’t leave valuables in your car

 Unfortunately, rental cars are a target for break-ins at most tourist places.
-It is best to leave your car unlocked with nothing to steal to avoid dealing with the inconvenience of a broken car window on vacation.
+It’s best to leave your car unlocked with nothing valuable to steal, to avoid the inconvenience of a broken car window on vacation.

 Respect the Ocean

 Respect the ocean; it is powerful and almost always wins.
-As I tell my kids, this is real life, not Disney.
-That waterfall you are standing under during a rain storm will not magically turn off as you are swept out to sea.
+As I tell my kids, this is real life, not a Disney movie.
+That waterfall you are standing under during a rainstorm will not magically turn off as you are swept out to sea.

-Almost every year while we are visiting, we will see news reports that a tourist died.
+Almost every year, while we are visiting, we will see news reports that a tourist has died.
 Respect nature.

 Before entering the water, look at the surf and current.
 Never turn your back to the ocean.
 A big wave can easily knock you over.